cyberlibrarian/cyberlibrarian.github.io/_pages/detection-engineering-notes.md

 > Detection engineering functions within security operations and deals with the design, development, testing, and maintenance of threat detection logic. -- Mark Stone, panther

 > Detection engineers design and build security systems that constantly evolve to defend against current threats. -- Josh Day, gigamon

-> Threat hunting and detection engineering are different specializations, but are closely related.
-They have common goal of finding attackers using available data, whether its the attackers that got past your detections (threat hunting) or the next ones through (detections). -- Mark Simos

 ### Are Threat Hunting and Detection Engineering the Same Thing?